thwipthwipx/server-status/README.md

-token = 'telegram bot api key' chat_id = 'id channel in telegram' backup_dir = 'path to the folder with backups'
+token = 'telegram bot api key' chat_id = 'id channel in telegram' backup_dir = 'path to the folder with backups' backup_hours = 'how many hours to search for backups' sites_dir = 'directory where sites are located' file_type = 'd, f or l (from find utility)' for sites_dir exclude_sites = 'which sites to exclude, for example, all that have in the domain "now": now*
 ```
 The bot must be an administrator in your channel
 6. Try to run and check it works